wikibu/collectd-influxdb-grafana-docker/README.md

 # collectd-influxdb-grafana-docker
-Deploying with docker based on collectd-influxdb-grafana
+Deploying with docker based on collectd-influxdb-grafana.